A Beginner's Guide to Use HubSpot LinkedIn Integration in 2023

 Talk to your customers:

-Looking at hard data is as important as insights from the sales and marketing team.
 By looking at analytics you can get to know important information such as what type of content a lead sees before converting.
 You can run an attribution report which will tell you which type of efforts lead to conversions.
+You can use this information to set up criteria for lead scoring.

 To set up a predictive lead scoring model you don’t have to do a lot.
 It’s a very simple and easy process.
 Following is the process of how you can incorporate predictive lead scoring in your business: